ncatlab/nlab-content/pages/8062.md

 ## Idea

 Continuous logic is a logic whose truth values can take continuous values in $[0,1]$.
 The main variant used in model theory is motivated by the model theory of Banach spaces and similar structures.
+The language has connectives for each continuous function $c: [0,1]^n \to [0,1]$ and the quantifiers are interpreted as infimum and supremum.
+The models of this logic are bounded complete metric structures equipped with uniformly continuous maps and $[0,1]$-valued predicates.

 As well as satisfying a form of [[completeness theorem]],